 Travel is one of the most exciting, interesting, and learning experiences a person can do in their lifetime.
 It makes you a far more well adjusted person.
 But spending extended time on the road has its ups and downs.
 It’s not all rainbows and unicorns (but it mostly is!).
 Below you will find all my advice on how to be prepared for life on the road and all the emotions that go into planning a trip.

 Here are 14 ways to be prepared for any mishaps, disasters, or accidents that may happen when you go traveling around the world.
-Be prepared and never get blindsided.
+By following a few simple tips, you’ll be prepared for anything and never let misfortune ruin your trip.

 It’s easy to feel overwhelmed when planning a trip around the world.
 There’s so much information to digest.
 But there are easy ways to overcome that feeling and feel like only excitement about your trip.
 Here’s how.